Joel Zoss: Prose and music

 Zoss' professional life has always balanced between prose and music, sometimes weighted heavily to one or the other, as during the 1980s into the 1990s, when he authored or co-authored over twenty five non-fiction books.
 These included, with historian John S. Bowman, Diamonds in the Rough (Macmillan 1989), cited by The New York Times as one of the 50 greatest baseball books of all times.
 Zoss has won several awards for his prose and is an International PEN short story award winner and a National Endowment for the Arts Fellow of Creative Writing (awarded on the basis of his novel Chronicle, published by Simon & Schuster in 1980).

 A versatile musician known for mixing metaphysical themes with strong melodies, Zoss gained a worldwide cult following after Bonnie Raitt began recording his songs in the early 1970s.
 Because of his broad range of styles, his music does not easily fit into any one genre; Zoss has recorded ballads, reggae, blues and other music for several major record labels.
 His recordings are currently available in the United States on Catalan Records, Rounder, Critique, DM, and through the Smithsonian Institution; and as imports from BMG Arista Japan.
-His songs have been covered by many artists on many labels and have sold millions of copies, earning him two gold records, and have been acquired and licensed by institutions as diverse as MUZAK and the Smithsonian Institution.
+His award winning songs have been covered by many artists on many labels, have sold millions of copies, and have been acquired and licensed by institutions as diverse as MUZAK and the Smithsonian Institution.

 Debut album

 Early in the 1970s Zoss performed at Passim (Club 47) in Cambridge.
 While he was onstage, Bonnie Raitt's manager, Dick Waterman, was in the club trying to get a booking for Raitt.
 While Waterman and the club owner were discussing the booking, he heard Zoss sing "Too Long at the Fair."
 After the show Waterman introduced himself and asked for a tape of the song to play for Raitt, who was about to record her second album for Warner Bros.
 Two songs, "Too Long at the Fair" and "I Gave My Love a Candle," were subsequently recorded by singer Raitt.
 Both songs also appear on Zoss' eponymous first album, which was recorded in 1974 for Arista Records.
-It is still available as an import from Japan.